Reviewing Bio-Techne Corporation (TECH)'s and Personalis Inc. (NASDAQ:PSNL)'s results | New Business Observer

 Liquidity

-The Current Ratio of Bio-Techne Corporation is 4.3 while its Quick Ratio stands at 3.4.
-The Current Ratio of rival Personalis Inc. is 0.7 and its Quick Ratio is has 0.7.
-Bio-Techne Corporation is better equipped to clear short and long-term obligations than Personalis Inc.
+The current Quick Ratio of Bio-Techne Corporation is 3.4 while its Current Ratio is 4.3.
+Meanwhile, Personalis Inc. has a Current Ratio of 0.7 while its Quick Ratio is 0.7.
+Bio-Techne Corporation is better positioned to pay off its short-term and long-term debts than Personalis Inc.

 Analyst Ratings

-Bio-Techne Corporation and Personalis Inc. Recommendations and Ratings are available on the next table.
+The Ratings and Recommendations for Bio-Techne Corporation and Personalis Inc. are featured in the next table.

 |Sell Ratings